Sun Valley, United States: Family Ski Guide

 What's the Skiing Like for Families?

-Your kids will transform from tentative beginners to confident skiers because Sun Valley's two-mountain setup lets them progress on terrain designed for their skill level instead of forcing them onto runs that terrify them.
-You'll drop your beginners at Dollar Mountain's wide, gentle slopes while you head to Bald Mountain for serious vertical, and everyone actually improves instead of getting bored or terrified on terrain that doesn't match their ability.
+Your kids will transform from tentative beginners to confident skiers because Sun Valley's two-mountain setup lets them progress on terrain designed for their skill level.
+Drop your beginners at Dollar Mountain's wide, gentle slopes while you head to Bald Mountain for serious vertical, and everyone actually improves.

 The Two-Mountain Reality

-Your child will find their skiing legs on Dollar Mountain, where wide, treeless slopes and consistent pitch build confidence without intimidation.
-Unlike cramped beginner areas at most resorts where they're dodging intermediate skiers cutting through, your kids will spend their first few days here actually enjoying themselves.
-The terrain parks are progressive, designed for riders working their way up rather than throwing down.
+Your child will find their skiing legs on Dollar Mountain where wide, treeless slopes and consistent pitch build confidence without intimidation.
+Unlike cramped beginner areas at most resorts where kids dodge intermediate skiers cutting through, your children actually enjoy themselves here.
+The terrain parks are progressive, designed for riders working their way up.

-Once your intermediate kids graduate from Dollar, they'll discover proper runs on Bald Mountain instead of white-knuckling down the only green option.
-This legendary mountain delivers 3,400 vertical feet of consistent fall-line runs, with roughly 70 percent rated beginner.
-These are proper runs, not just cat tracks connecting lodges.
+Once intermediate kids graduate from Dollar, they discover proper runs on Bald Mountain.
+This legendary mountain delivers 3,400 vertical feet of consistent fall-line runs, with roughly 70 percent rated beginner or intermediate.
+These are proper runs, not cat tracks connecting lodges.
+The grooming is famously immaculate, corduroy that holds edge all morning.

-Book ski school early, especially MiniCubs.
-Limited spots go fast during holiday weeks.
-The free shuttle between mountains runs frequently enough that splitting up works (text each other when ready to meet for lunch, about 15 minutes door to door).
+The free shuttle between mountains runs frequently enough that splitting up works, about 15 minutes door to door.

 Trail Map